13 Frozen Cocktail Recipes Worth the Brain Freeze

 Vicky Wasik

 Forget your daiquiri preconceptions—at its purest the cocktail is a delicious mix of rum, lime juice, and sugar.
-We'd recommend going with an assertive dark rum since chilling a spirit mutes its flavors somewhat.
-When it comes to sweetening the drink we like turbinado sugar, which is more flavorful than white sugar.
+We recommend going with an assertive dark rum since chilling a spirit mutes its flavors somewhat.
+We like to sweeten the drink with turbinado sugar, which has a more robust flavor than granulated sugar.

 • Frozen Fernet Daiquiri